TEXT SIZE:S M L

 This annual report is published by the Organisation for Economic Co-operation and Development (OECD).
 It provides a compilation of indicators that report on the current state of education across OECD countries, examining issues such as the human and financial resources invested in education, how education and learning systems operate and evolve, and the returns to educational investments.

-PCAP-13 2007: Factors Contributing to Performance in Mathematics and Science is the first of a series of research projects in which the PCAP 2007 data set is used to examine questions of interest to educational policy-makers and practitioners in Canada.
-It focuses on the mathematics/science components of PCAP 2007 and, in particular, on the factors contributing to performance in these two subjects.
+This report is part of a series of research projects in which the PCAP 2007 data set is used to examine questions of interest to education policy-makers and stakeholders in Canada.
+It focuses on the factors that contribute to jurisdictional differences in reading scores.

 © The Council of Ministers of Education, Canada